volleyhq/volley-cli/README.md

 ## How It Works

-The CLI:
+The CLI uses a smart hybrid approach:
 1. Authenticates with your Volley account
 2. Finds the source by ingestion ID
-3. Gets the connections for that source
-4. Polls the API for new delivery attempts
+3. **If connections exist:** Uses connection-based polling (backward compatible)
+4. **If no connections exist:** Polls events directly from the source (simplified flow)
-5. Retrieves the full event payload
+5. Retrieves the full event payload with original headers
-6. Forwards it to your local endpoint with original headers
+6. Forwards it to your local endpoint, preserving exact headers and body for signature validation

+**Key Benefits:**
+- ✅ **No connection required** - Just create a source and start forwarding
+- ✅ **Simplified setup** - Perfect for localhost testing
+- ✅ **Backward compatible** - Works with existing connections too
+- ✅ **Preserves signatures** - Headers and payload are forwarded exactly as received

 ## Configuration